If you own a subscription business, “churn” is a probably dreaded conversation topic.

 #11.
 Implement a BIN blacklist

-The first six digits on a card are its Bank Identification Number (BIN).
-Compile a list of BINs you don’t want to accept and compare the cards your customers are using against the list to avoid payment failures at sign up and at future renewals.
-Especially for prepaid debit cards.
+The first six digits of a card are its Bank Identification Number (BIN).
+Compile a list of BINs you don’t want to accept and compare the cards your customers are using against the list to avoid payment failures at sign-up and at future renewals, especially for prepaid debit cards.

 #12.
 Set up backup payment methods

-Set up backup payment methods for each of your customers to immediately fall back on when the first payment method fails.
+Set up backup payment methods for each of your customers to immediately use when the first payment method fails.

 Retrying a payment method